metacpan/metacpan-cpan-extracted/distros/S/SMS-Send-Twilio/README.md

     # Send a message to me
       my $sent = $sender->send_sms(
-      text => 'Messages have a limit of 160 chars', to   => '+31645742418',
+      text => 'Messages can be up to 1600 chars', to   => '+31645742418',
     );